iWdGo/GoCompilerEfficiency/src/tmplfile/README.md

 # Parsing form

-Parsing a form using .Parseform requires to build a template.
-This template which has no internal logic has to be build on every request.
+Loading template from a file is costly.
 It is worth holding it in a global var only for this purpose.

-`src>go test -bench=. ./templates`
+`src>go test -bench=. ./tmplfiles`

 **Results**
 ```